Arose-Niazi/Mini-Missions-Public/README.md

 - Once reached maximum warnings.
     - 3 Days ban.
     - All warnings will be removed.
 - A warning even after being removed remains in the database.

+### Reports System
+- The last 10 reports are visible to admin.
+- 3 Reports per minute to avoid spam.
+- A successful ban on report leads to rewards.
+    - Cookies (Rare).
+    - Achievement (Exteremely Rare).
+    - Money (Common)
+    - XP (Common)

 ### Commands